 July, 2016 to the Present

-I moved to southwestern Austin in the beautiful Texas Hill Country in March, 2017.
+I moved to southwestern Austin, to the Texas Hill Country in March, 2017.
 I am enjoying the natural beauty and friendly residents of the area.
-Shown above is a sunset Instagram of my new neighborhood (wording courtesy of the Over app).

 The NTEN & NetSquared Nonprofit Tech Club Meetup continues to receive a great deal of my volunteer attention, and happily, even the staff at Meetup headquarters in New York noticed my efforts on the platform.
 For NetSquared early this year, I led an hour-long ReadyTalk webinar about how I setup and manage the Meetup, for the benefit of tech club organizers across the U.S. and globally.
 Sincere thanks go to our volunteer expert Meetup speakers, and to the venues that have provided meeting space free of charge.
 Special thanks to Capital Factory for being our primary #NPTechClubATX venue.
 Our nonprofit tech education Meetup is a partnership including NTEN: Nonprofit Technology Network, NetSquared (a TechSoup partner), Capital Factory, and in 2017 we added Polycot Associates to the list.
 Thanks to all!